domohuhn/mutation-test/README.md

 # or fully configured
 mutation-test -f md -o output --rules mutation-rules.xml inputset1.xml inputset2.xml
 ```
+## Features
+  - Fully configurable mutation rules via XML documents and regular expressions
+  - Sections of files can be whitelisted on a per file basis
+  - You can add global exclusion rules for e.g. comments, loop conditions via regular expressions
+  - Different report formats are supported: html, markdown and XML

 ## A brief description of the program
 mutation-test is a program that mutates your source code and verifies that the test commands